Liveaboard Diving in Fiji

 Namena Marine Reserve is one of the most diverse ecosystems in the Fiji Islands with very deep drop-offs where you find the entrance to the North Save-a-Tack Passage.
 Magic Mound is home to white tips and keep an eye out for barracuda and tuna at North Save a Tack.
 On its opposite site south you'll find bommies (seamounts) called Chimneys, Magic Mountain, Pirates Den and many more.
 This is a perfect Liveaboard destination because land-based dive operators cannot guarantee a visit to this pristine dive site due to weather conditions and other factors.

-At Rustic Arch there are beautiful hard and soft corals, sea anemones, muray eels, white tips and an inhouse living Napoleon wrasse.
+At Rustic Arch there are beautiful hard and soft corals, sea anemones, moray eels, white tips and a resident Napoleon wrasse.